embiimob/Sup/README.md

 # Sup!?
 experimental decentralized state engine browser

-Sup!? is a demonstration of establishing a decentralized identity and tracking state changes with comments on immutable blockchain objects in a format familiar to NFT enthusiasts.
+Sup!? is a demonstration of establishing a decentralized identity and tracking state changes with public and private comments on immutable blockchain objects in a format familiar to NFT enthusiasts.
 The experimental Sup!? object browser is currently hardcoded to reference the bitcoin testnet mainchain.
 A production deployment will be released December 2023.
 Our goal is to give #teamworld ample time for testing and integrations.

 This experiment is using an ancient blockchain protocol called P2FK (Pay to Future Key) invented by http://HugPuddle.org in 2013.